bigbelly-nj/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that copies all the html files from the working directory to parent working directory without duplicates
 15. Let's move
 moves files beginning with an uppercase letter to the /tmp/u directory
+16. Clean Emacs
+deletes all files in the working diectory than ends with ~